Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, custard cake is known as a cake with a spongy crust, inside is a layer of soft, creamy filling.
 The combination of these two ingredients has satisfied many diners with a sweet tooth.

-Recently, after a few clips giving "winged" compliments to custard cakes on social networks, this type of cake that has been around for a long time suddenly became "hot" again.
+Recently, after a few clips giving "winged" compliments to custard cakes on social networks, this cake that has been around for a long time suddenly became "hot" again.
 People lined up from morning to night to buy it at chain stores and supermarkets.
 Among the stores in Ho Chi Minh City, Emart (Go Vap District, Thu Duc City) is one of the places with the largest number of customers coming to buy cakes.

 According to an employee at Emart supermarket, the bakery counter currently sells 6 batches of custard cakes every day, each batch about 2 hours apart.
 The number of cakes ranges from 900-1,000, increasing to 1,000-1,500 on weekends.
 The cakes are divided equally into boxes, each box contains 3 cakes at a price of 28,000 VND/box.
 The cakes here have two basic flavors: milk cream and chocolate.